 - When you read books, do you ever blame the author for “not being there with you” to answer your questions immediately?

-- When you watch videos online, do you expect instant interaction?
+- When you watch videos online, do you expect instant interaction with the creator?

-A low-priced, DIY online course is similar to these: It’s a video series (or maybe just audios) that includes some written content.
+A low-priced, DIY online course is similar to these: It’s a video series (sometimes, just audios!) that includes some written content.
 Students should be able to submit questions to you, but you don’t have to be there immediately.
 It’s perfectly acceptable to take a few days to respond to them.
 They’ll be grateful for your personal response.

 As we’ll see later, you can eventually delegate these responses as well, as you grow a team, so that you can semi-retire.

 To go deep and learn my methods, check out my online course for how to create/market your own courses.